ChrisMRogers/COMP3040A3/Group5_v1_A3_Part01.md

 Report an pothole, providing JSON of pothole location.

 `PUT /incident/`
-Report a reported incident, providing JSON of obstruction, time, and location.
+Update a reported incident, providing JSON of obstruction, time, and location.

 `PUT /pothole/`
 Update a reported pothole, providing JSON of pothole location.